laro/Cilia/README.md

             - `T*^`, `T*+`, `T*.` (a bit long)
             - `T^*`, `T+*`, `T.*` (no)
     - **`Type* pointer`**
-        - the classical C/C++ pointer.
+        - the classical, raw C/C++ pointer.
     - **`Type+ pointer`**
-        - a "plus pointer",
+        - a "unique pointer" ("plus pointer", "pointer plus ownership"),
         - a pointer with (exclusive) ownership: the object will be deleted when the pointer is deleted (e.g. goes out of scope).
         - `T+` is short for **`UniquePtr<T>`** (i.e. a unique pointer to a single object)
         - `T[0]+` is short for **`UniquePtr<T[0]>`** (i.e. a unique pointer to a C/C++ array of fixed but unknown size, `0` is just a dummy here)